 The participating mayors, whose cities represent 85 percent of the county’s population, held a more positive view about the prospect for economic growth than residents.
 However, the responses of both leaders and residents reflect increasing optimism the closer one gets to home: neighborhoods will do better than the city, cities better than the region, the region better than the state, and so on.

 “We found that direct involvement with the area in question is a strong driver of optimism,” said Brianne Gilbert, associate director of the Center.
 “For example, 100 percent of mayors foresee an improvement in their city’s economy in 2014, while only 83 percent said the same for the nation.”

 The full reports were released at a morning event at LMU on Feb.
 25, when researchers from Beacon Economics and the Center for the Study of Los Angeles discussed their findings with a group of business and political leaders.
-Copies of the forecast can be found in two parts here and here.
+Copies of the forecast can be found at the center’s website.